ciurca/GoingFurtherBlog/content/posts/stupidity/index.md

   params:
     description: "Stupidity"
 ---
-You encounter more stupid people every day then you think, you may just not realize it.
+You encounter more stupid people every day than you think, you may just not realize it.
 I'm going to help you find them.

 First, we need to define what a stupid person is.
 In his short book "The Basic Laws of Human Stupidity", Carlo Cipolla describes a stupid person as follows: